18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/building-a-ready-organization/index.md

 Firstly, we should concern about the infrastructure.
 Usually, in the early stage of ML adoption, your organization will want to implement an ML strategy where you don't have to start from scratch.

-You want to accelerate the ML adoption process by using existing cloud-based ML solutions on the market such as Google Cloud Platform, Microsoft Azure, or Amazon Web Services.
+You want to accelerate the ML adoption process by using existing cloud-based ML solutions on the market, such as Google Cloud Platform, Microsoft Azure, or Amazon Web Services.

 By taking advantage of the cloud services, you don't need to worry about the on-premise infrastructure development or training, so your team can experiment at a rapid pace.

 #### Problem selection

-Secondly, we should find the right problem to solve in order to yield early wins.
-Choosing worthy problems that:
+Secondly, we should find the right problem to solve to yield early wins.
+Choosing worthy issues that:

 - Get early executive buy-in
 - Are data-rich